 Despite the wealth of evidence-based research that demonstrates a consistent link between teamwork and patient outcomes, we frequently undervalue and neglect the importance of co-ordination and integration in the delivery of care.
 In this module we therefore take a detailed look at how to lead effective teams and transform their performance.
 The topics covered in this module include:

 For many healthcare organisations, success means delivering high quality, safe, patient-centred care.
 But for others there is the additional challenge of gaining and sustaining a competitive advantage over rivals.
 In this module we examine how healthcare providers can understand their “marketplace” and the needs of their patients in order to plan for success.
-The topics covered in this webinar include:
+The topics covered in this module include:

 In our previous module we looked at how to analyse the internal and external factors that influence a healthcare organisation’s strategic choices and identify priorities for improvement in order to develop a strategic plan.
 In this module we shift our focus to how healthcare leaders make strategy happen.
 The topics covered in this module include: